k3vonk/Scentaur/README.md

 # Scentaur
-Just Another Web-Based Code Smell Detector
+Just Another Web-Based Code Smell Detector sending .wars to fight wars.

 ## Setup Instructions.
 #### Scentaur.war file is in the home directory just above, all you need is to follow the following steps.